KihoPark/kihopark.github.io/_pages/about.md

   - /about.html
 ---

-Welcome to my website!
-My name is Kiho Park (also known as Anthony).
 I am a second-year Ph.D. student in [Statistics](https://stat.uchicago.edu) at the University of Chicago.

 I graduated from [Seoul National University](https://stat.snu.ac.kr/en/), majoring in Statistics and Mathematics.
 Fourtunately, I worked with Prof. [Sungkyu Jung](http://jung.snu.ac.kr) at SNU.

 Research interests
 ======